-Still starting in the mid-1970s, the Wajnakhs slowly but steadily integrated into all the sectors of the modern economy of the republic, which was among the most industrialized in the RSFSR23.
-Wajnakhs benefited from the modern social infrastructure of schools, hospitals and institutions of culture.
-In 1977 the Republic had two higher educational establishments - the Grozny Oil Institute, which was of country-wide significance, and the Chechen-Ingush Pedagogical Institute - 12 specialized secondary educational establishments, and 566 schools (Grebenschikov 1977).
-In 1967, 14 scientific research institutes functioned in Grozny, 8 were newspapers published in the Chechen and 2 in the Ingush languages (Grebenshikov 1967:152,155)24.
+Still starting mid-1970s Vajnakhs slowly but steadily integrated into all sectors of the modern economy of the republic, which was among most industrialized in RSFSR22.
+Vajnakhs benefited from modern social infrastructure of schools, hospitals and institutions of culture.
+In 1977 the Republic had two higher educational establishments - Grozny Oil Institute, which was of country-wide significance, and the Chechen-Ingush Pedagogical Institute, 12 specialized middle educational establishments, 566 schools (Grebenschikov 1977).
+In 1967, 14 scientific research institutes functioned in Grozny, 8 newspapers published in the Chechen and 2 newspapers in the Ingush languages (Grebenshikov 1967:152,155)23.
 Increasingly greater numbers of students received college and university education.

-In 1967 out of 10.000 people there were: In USSR- 166 students In the Russian Soviet Socialist Republic-185 students In Chechen-Ingush Republic - 125 students
+In 1967 for each 10.000 people there were: In USSR- 166 students

+In the Russian Soviet Socialist Republic-185 students

+In Chechen-Ingush Republic - 125 students

-The numbers were lower than the average in the USSR, but according to the same source; the numbers for Romania in 1967 were 100 students per 10.000 and in Pakistan - 18 students for 10,000.25 However, the official statistics on Chechen-Ingushetia does not reflect the educational progress of the Wajnakhs.
+The numbers were lower than average in the country, but according to the same source; the numbers for Romania in 1967 were 100 students for 10.000 and 18 students in Pakistan.24 However, the official statistics on Chechen-Ingushetia does not reflect the educational progress of Vajnakhs.